-This section seeks to encourage an agency to advise the public of its current opinions, approaches, and likely courses of action by means of guidance documents.
-This section also recognizes the need for guidance documents that an agency will prepare 1) as a guide to its employees and 2) as a guide to the public.
+This section seeks to encourage an agency to advise the public of its current opinions, approaches, and likely courses of action by using guidance documents (also commonly known as interpretive rules and policy statements).
+The section also recognizes agencies' need to promulgate such documents for the guidance of both its employees and the public.
 Agency law often needs interpretation, and agency discretion needs some channeling.
-The public needs to know the agency opinion about the meaning of the law and rules that it administers.
+The public needs to know the agency's opinion about the meaning of the law and rules that it administers.
 Increasing public knowledge and understanding reduces unintentional violations and lowers transaction costs.
-See Michael Asimow, California Underground Regulations, 44 Admin.
-L. Rev. 43 (1992); Peter Strauss, The Rulemaking Continuum, 44 Duke L. J. 1463 (1992).
-Excusing the agency from full procedural rulemaking for guidance documents furnishes a powerful economic incentive for agencies to use these devices to inform their employees and the public.
+See Michael Asimow, "California Underground Regulations," 44 Admin.
+L. Rev. 43 (1992); Peter L. Strauss, "Publication Rules in the Rulemaking Spectrum: Assuring Proper Respect for an Essential Element," 53 Admin.
+L. Rev. 803 (2001).
+This section strengthens agencies' ability to fulfill these legitimate objectives by excusing them from having to comply with the full range of rulemaking procedures before they may issue these nonbinding statements.
+At the same time, the section incorporates safeguards to ensure that agencies will not use guidance documents in a manner that would undermine the public's interest in administrative openness and accountability.